IEEE 1394 Drive

-This interface is termed differently by different brands such as FireWire by Apple, i.Link by Sony and Lynx by Texas Instruments.
+This interface is termed differently by different brands, such as FireWire by Apple, i.Link by Sony and Lynx by Texas Instruments.
 It stood as a strong competitor to parallel SCSI and replaced them in many applications.
 It has Serial Bus architecture.
 Serial bus refers to data being transferred one bit at a time.
-It has high bandwidth with high transfer rates like 400 megabits per second or 50Mbytes per second (currently).
-Its implementation involves in applications like hard drives, digital video, entertainment devices etc. it has variety of versions such as co-axial, wireless, fiber optic based on isochronous protocols.
+It has high bandwidth with high transfer rates, like 400 megabits per second or 50Mbytes per second (currently).
+Its implementation involves applications like hard drives, digital video, entertainment devices, etc. It has a variety of versions, such as co-axial, wireless, and fiber optic, based on isochronous protocols.

-IEEE 1394 drives moves data faster with lower latency and IEEE 1394 devices have many ports, which allow daisy chaining of extra devices.
-When additional or extra devices are added in IEEE 1394 topology, the transfer rate is affected minimally.
-On absence of IEEE 1394 ports, PCI 1394 card is one of the solutions.
+IEEE 1394 drives move data faster with lower latency, and IEEE 1394 devices have many ports, which allow daisy chaining of extra devices.
+The transfer rate minimizes when additional or extra devices are added in IEEE 1394 topology.
+In the absence of IEEE 1394 ports, a PCI 1394 card is one of the solutions.

 Initially, Apple finished the development of IEEE 1394 by 1995 and then performed modifications as follows: